mccrodp/marketo_rest/README.md

 Roles defined on the site will be available for selection.

-### <a id="user-integration"></a> User Integration (Requires Marketo MA User)
+### <a id="user-integration"></a> User Integration (Requires Marketo REST User)

-The Marketo MA User module allows you to capture and update lead data as users login and change their profiles.
+The Marketo REST User module allows you to capture and update lead data as users login and change their profiles.
 These steps assume you have already configured additional account fields admin/config/people/accounts/fields.

-Management of all integration options are handled on the main Marketo MA configuration page found at admin/config/search/marketo_ma.
+Management of all integration options are handled on the main Marketo MA configuration page found at admin/config/search/marketo_rest.

-1. Enable the Marketo MA User module.
+1. Enable the Marketo REST User module.

 2. Ensure that SOAP API settings are configured in the API Configuration section.
    User integration is dependant on the SOAP API and will leverage it regardless